AsherTeo/Tesla-Stock-Predicition/README.md

 My objective is to explore different window sizes using various algorithms and learning rates for LSTM to determine the optimal approach for stock prediction.
 Additionally, I aim to identify which algorithm performs best for particular window sizes.

-For metrics, we experimented with MAE, RMSE, and MAPE, with a main focus on MAPE due to its relevance in time series analysis.
+For metrics, we experimented with MAE (Mean Absolute Error), RMSE (Root Mean Square Error), and MAPE (Mean Absolute Percentage Error), with a primary focus on MAPE due to its relevance in time series analysis.

 ## Objective

-1)
+1) Experiment with different window sizes - 7, 30, 60 for each algorthim
+2) Experiment with

 ## Result